open-learning-exchange/open-learning-exchange.github.io/pages/techgenius/tg-planet-user-manual.md

    ![Software update](images/tg-software-update2.png)

-1. There is verify button shown once update is done successfully.
+1. There is a verify button shown once update is done successfully.
 So you can verify if upgrade was successful or had some error.